ikarus23/MifareClassicTool/README.md

 * There will be **no &quot;brute-force&quot; attack** capability in this application.
 It is way too slow due to the protocol.
+* The first block of the first sector of an **original** Mifare Classic tag is **read-only** i.e. not writable.
+But there are **special** Mifare Classic tags that support writing to the manufacturer block with a simple write command.
+This App is able to write to such tags and can therefore create fully correct clones.
+  However, some special tags require a **special command sequence** to put them into the state where writing to the manufacturer block is possible.
+These tags will not work.
+  Remember this when you are shopping for special tags!
 * This app will **not** work on the following devices because their hardware (NFC-controller) does not support Mifare Classic ([read more](https://github.com/ikarus23/MifareClassicTool/issues/1)).